kigold/complex-number-lib/README.md

 To add to another project in node:

 1. Clone this repository
-2. locate the ```./bin/complex.js```
+2. locate the ```./mathx/complex.js```
-3. copy the complex.js file to a directory in your project that you are convinient with
+3. copy the complex.js file to a directory of your project.
 4. In the project file you need the Class, type
 ```javascript
 var Complex = require('./complex')
 ```
-5. Insert the correct directory path depending on where you copy the file
+5. Insert the correct directory path depending on where you put the file

 ###Runing the tests
 Test are run using Jasmine.